philipmendels/use-flexible-undo/stories/basics/make-handler-intro.md

+### makeHandler & combineHandlers - Example

-Here the utilities **makeHandler** and **combineHandlers** are used to make the do/redo and undo handlers for the undoable "add" and "subtract" functions.
+This example is equivalent to the previous example, except that we do not manually contruct the handlers.
+Here we use the utility **makeHandler** to convert "setCount" to the do/redo and undo handlers for "add" and "subtract".
+Additionally, we use **combineHandlers** to combine the handlers, instead of pairing them in objects manually.